 Object Types can also be grouped in to Families Paid plans only.

 The System object represents built-in functionality in Construct 3.
 It is the only object an empty project contains.
 It cannot be added again or removed from a project.
 There are no instances of the System object: it is simply always present and provides access to the built-in aspects of Construct 3's engine.
 Its conditions, actions and expressions are documented in the System reference.
+Note the System object does not appear in the Project Bar, but it is still an important part of the project.

 Sounds and Music